If you’ve been creeping on the Rock’s Instagram feed and decided it’s your turn to go full Hulk…

 Some gym owners can’t stop there.

-They also feel a need to charge you (average) $20 for a cheap plastic card they imported from China is actually worth $0.002.
+They also feel a need to charge you (on average) $20 for a cheap plastic card they imported from China which is actually worth $0.002.

 OK, when was the last time your landlord charged you an extra 15% on top of your yearly rent?

 - “No Contract” – Just because a gym says they don’t do contracts, doesn’t mean you won’t have paperwork to fill out.

-After all, gyms require information to process your app – and that’s where some less-than-savory types will sneak in small extra small print (we’re talking 5 point font here)
+After all, gyms require information to process your application – and that’s where some less-than-savory types will sneak in small extra small print (we’re talking 5-point font here)